GraphQL

 • Limit the amount of information that is possible to request in a query

-Example of too deep query
+Example of a query which is too deep

 The maximum depth of queries is currently set at 8.
 Deeper queries (such as the following) will be rejected: